Total of people that favorited this listing

 If you are looking for accommodation in the South West of France then our Chambres dHotes located in Gramont, Gascony offers traditionally furnished rooms that have been refurbished to the highest standard.
 Our rooms are based on an authentic style of a French Chambres dHotes with added modern facilities such as air conditioning for those hot summer evenings in Gascony.

-For that truly unique French experience we offer a Table dHote menu of an evening using only the best in local produce and freshly prepared by your host and chef David Chance.
+For that truly unique French experience, you will be offered a Table dHote menu of an evening using only the best in local produce and freshly prepared by your host and chef David Chance.
 Menus are carefully chosen and changed daily.
 Gascony is famous for its superb gastronomic cuisine such as fois gras, confit, gabure and other traditional duck and goose dishes.

-To make the most of your time at the Gascony Cookery School, we like to serve breakfast at 09.00 am which consists of a traditional French affair of local breads, croissants from the local village of St Clar and homemade preserves.
+To make the most of your time at the Gascony Cookery School, you will have breakfast at 8:30 a.m. which consists of a traditional French affair of local bread, croissants from the local village of St Clar and homemade preserves.
 There are also cereals, yoghurts, fruit and a good helping of coffee, tea and orange juice available.

-Your tuition will start at 09.00 am with an introduction to knife skills then off to the Auberge kitchen where you will be given a section of pig to break down and prepare for grinding in preparation for your tasks on Tuesday.
+Your tuition will start at 9 a.m. with an introduction to knife skills then off to the Auberge kitchen where you will be given a section of the pig to break down and prepare for grinding in preparation for your tasks on Tuesday.
 You will then have lunch with David and Vikki.

-Breakfast will be held at 08.30 - 09.00am in the kitchen to start you day.
-It will then be followed by pastry making for your raised game pie.
-After that you will be making duck, tunnel boning a leg and thigh of chicken and then stuffing and sewing them back together.
+In the morning, breakfast will be held at 8:30 to 9 a.m. in the kitchen to start your day.
+It will then be followed by pastry making for your ornate French Raised Game Pie.
+After that, you will be making duck terrine, tunnel boning a leg and thigh of chicken, and then stuffing and sewing them back together.
 You will then have lunch at the Auberge.

 David’s passion as a professional chef for French cuisine, made him move to Gramont in 2002.
 He and his wife Vikki specifically selected the Tarn-et-Garonne region, situated as it is in the heart of Gascony, for its famed gastronomic repertoire.
 David and his wife ran the chambres d’hotes and table d’hotes for four years, however the popularity of David’s cooking soon attracted the attention of talented local chef Bernard and from their newfound Franglais friendship the cookery school was born.